Plein 1944 no.28,

 No one has favorited this theater yet

-The Carolus' large auditorium was split in the 1980’s into upstairs Auditorium 1 seating 436 and downstairs Auditorium 2 seating 133 was created by excavating under the main auditorium.
+The Carolus' large auditorium was retained in the 1980’s as Auditorium 1 seating 436 and a downstairs Auditorium 2 seating 133 was created by excavating under the main auditorium.
 In 1999, it was sold to Jochems Theaters, which continues to operate the cinema.

 Just login to your account and subscribe to this theater